tcmorris/tcmorris-hylia/src/posts/continuous-delivery-for-dotnet-revisited.md

 ---
 title: Continuous delivery for .NET (revisited)
-tagline: An update on using TeamCity and Octopus Deploy to package up and deploy applications.
+metaDesc: An update on using TeamCity and Octopus Deploy to package up and deploy applications.
+date: '2015-07-03'
 tags:
 - teamcity
 - octopusdeploy